Bread05/Epicgamergaminggamergame/README.md

 im so lost trying to figure this out i cannot figure it out at all i understand how it works but it just, doesnt.     even.     work.
 LOL!
 WE HAVE THE TECHNOLOGY!
 We will eventually figure it out. =p its a fun problem to try to figure out but a tricky one for sure!

+hehe uhhhh i made a little oopsie i was trying out a new os called ggos its windows but half of the stuff removed and i kinda sorta lost everything i still have my old folder for all of my data i just dont quite know how to access it i asked the windows support reddit (the average tech support redditor has the average iq of 190)